 electricity, orb, atom bomb, clouds, good text I like it

 All right so I'm gonna make some assertions.
 This one is based on a premise from this extremely good set of essays, Find Laura, by someone called Lou Ming, who unfortunately appears to have died last year.
-Starting this is absolutely inspired by his writing, including the format of just watching the show and talking about it in order.
+My writing this is absolutely inspired by his writing, including the format of just watching the show and talking about it in order.
 I'm going to approach it from a different angle than he did, but there's a lot he observes in there that I found VERY INTERESTING and will be building on here!

 One of the questions he asks is: "What if everything anyone says in Twin Peaks is literally true?"
 DL's work is renowned for being weird and zany and impossible to truly understand.
 Some people think that's fun, other people think it's bullshit!
 I've been through every stage.
 BUUUUUUT as soon as Lou asked that, I felt the tumblers in my headlock spin around rapidly and snap into place.
 So let's keep that in mind.
 We might not know what a given statement means, but let's assume that somehow it's true, not just some wacky thing David made up to be mystifying for its own sake!